tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = How can I test on the local site? =

 There are two ways.
 One is to add some code somewhere in your php (typically `functions.php` in your theme) to substitute local IP address through filter fook `ip-geo-block-addr` as follows:

 `function substitute_my_ip( $ip ) {
     return '98.139.183.24'; // yahoo.com
 }
 add_filter( 'ip-geo-block-addr', 'substitute_my_ip' );`

-Another method is adding a country code into `White list` or `Black list`.
+Another method is adding a country code into `White list` or `Black list` on the plugin settings page.
 Most of the IP Geolocation services return empty (with some status) if a local IP address (e.g. 127.0.0.0) is sent, but only `freegeoip.net` returns `RD`.

 = Can I add an additional validation function into this plugin? =